isueit/luggage_ckeditor/README.md

 Installation
 ===============

-Commandline where DRUPAL_ROOT is the root of your Drupal site. cd DRUPAL_ROOT/sites/all/modules git clone https://github.com/ISUITC/ckeditor_config.git cd DRUPAL_ROOT/sites/all/libraries git clone https://github.com/ckeditor/ckeditor-releases.git -b 4.2.x/full ckeditor drush en ckeditor_config
+Commandline where DRUPAL_ROOT is the root of your Drupal site:

+cd DRUPAL_ROOT/sites/all/modules

+git clone https://github.com/ISUITC/ckeditor_config.git

+cd DRUPAL_ROOT/sites/all/libraries

+git clone https://github.com/ckeditor/ckeditor-releases.git -b 4.2.x/full ckeditor

+drush en ckeditor_config

 Dependencies
 ----------------

-better_formats
+- better_formats
-ckeditor - included as the config and plugins directory have been modified features image - core image_resize_filter insert wysiwyg_filter
+- ckeditor - included as the config and plugins directory have been modified
+- features
+- image - core
+- image_resize_filter
+- insert
+- wysiwyg_filter

 todo after install (Have not figured out how to roll this into feature, yet):
 ----------------